What Causes Periodontal Disease?

 Non-Surgical Treatments

 Non-surgical treatments are most effective at the initial stage of gum disease, gingivitis.
 The most common treatment is root-scaling, which involves scraping away bacteria, plaque, and tartar that build up on the surfaces of the teeth.
-Root-planing smooths the tooth roots so bacteria have a harder time adhering to the surfaces.
+Root planing smooths the tooth roots so bacteria have a harder time adhering to the surfaces.

 Surgical Treatments